GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 The MC_ACK frame (types TBD-06 and TBD-07; experiments use 0xff3e806..0xff3e807) is an extension of the ACK frame defined by {{RFC9000}}.
 It is used to acknowledge packets that were sent on multicast channels.
 If the frame type is TBD-07, MC_ACK frames also contain the sum of QUIC packets with associated ECN marks received on the connection up to this point.

-(TODO: Is it possible to reuse the multiple packet number space version of ACK_MP from Section 12.2 of {{I-D.draft-ietf-quic-multipath}}, defining channel id as the packet number space?  at 2022-05 they're identical except the Channel ID.)
+(TODO: Would there be value in reusing the multiple packet number space version of ACK_MP from Section 12.2 of {{I-D.draft-ietf-quic-multipath}}, defining channel id as the packet number space?  at 2022-05 they're identical except the Channel ID and types.)

 MC_ACK frames are formatted as shown in {{fig-mc-channel-ack-format}}.